Montandalar/forks-modpack/README.md

 ### lag_warning
 Warns of lag events: currently just when when mapblocks are being generated.

-FIXME: This mod has been removed upstream and a statement is pending on whether it can be re-hosted (the mod itself does not specify a licence).

 * Mod author: naturefreshmilk

 ### ldm32